ComputerSocietyVITC/Sahaay/design/README.md

 #### Development

+The entry point of the app is at `index.js`.
+Expo takes care of setting up react properly for each environment - android, iOS and web, and imports the root component at `components/App.jsx`

 Run `yarn dev` in your terminal, to start the live development server.
 The first time setup might take a moment, as webpack, and expo's android packager bundles the javascript.
 Subsequent reloads should be near-instant.

 You will then see, in your terminal, the